ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

 PPA Install
 -----------
-Follow these instructions to install current release version on Ubuntu 13.04 or under.:
+Follow these instructions to install current release version on Ubuntu.:

   sudo apt-add-repository ppa:iconnor/zoneminder

-Or Ubuntu 14.10 you will need to install the Snapshot PPA from the master branch instead.:

-  sudo apt-add-repository ppa:iconnor/zoneminder-master

 Once you have updated the repository then update and install the package.: